sauravyash/fury-of-dracula/README.md

 - [ ] Check Dracula loses 10 blood points each time he encounters a hunter.
 - [ ] Check Dracula loses 2 blood points if he is at sea at the end of his turn.
 - [ ] Check Dracula regains 10 blood points if he is in Castle Dracula at the end of his turn, even if he has been automagically teleported there.
+- [ ] Check that Dracula cannot make a LOCATION move to a location if he has already made a LOCATION move to that same location in the last 5 rounds.
+- [ ] Check that Dracula can never move to the Hospital of St Joseph and St Mary. -> MAKE AN ABORT
+- [ ] Test Dracula can't make a HIDE move if he has made a HIDE move in the last 5 rounds.

 ## IDK where to test (plz fix)
 - [ ] Test for end of game
   - [ ] if dracula runs out of life points    -> the HUNT
   - [ ] if Game points reaches 0              -> the HUNT

+- [ ] Check that the sequence of Character moves is Lord Godalming, Dr. Seward, Van Helsing, Mina Harker, Dracula